Umm ... what's a doula?

 Some doulas operate solo, but here at AthensBorn, we prefer the team model of doula care.
 We will both provide phone, text, and email support, both attend prenatal meetings, and both get to know you and your partner throughout your pregnancy.
 We operate using an on-call schedule to attend births.
 So, the doula who is on-call the day your little one makes her or his arrival is the one who will attend your birth.
 That same doula will come to your home for your postpartum visit.
 This helps ensure that you will have continuous support during your birth with a doula you’ve come to know well, rather than using a less familiar back-up doula.
 We both get to know each and every client well, and the system works beautifully!
 Read this blog post about how we function together philosophically and how it works out well for our clients.

 What do you bring to a birth?
-Do you have snacks and stuff?
+What's in your secret bag of tricks?
+Do you have snacks and stuff in there?